arsduo/load_resource/README.md

 plug LoadResource.Plug, [model: Book, not_found: &MyErrorHandler.not_found/1]
 ```

 Bam!
 That's all you need.
 If the `id` param of the incoming request matches a book in the `books` table, it will be available to your controller as `conn.assigns[:book]`; if not, it'll halt the request and pass `conn` over to your error handler to customize the error response.
+(Note: the handler method can't be private, since it's called by LoadResource.)

 ### Nested Resources